Ralph Ungermann: Work at Intel

 After searching for a company involved in the semiconductor industry, Ralph joined Intel in 1971 under supervision of Federico Faggin.
 At Intel, he was responsible for microprocessor development and his team developed the USART and the I/O chips.

 During the 1973–1974 stock market crash, Ralph and Faggin decided to leave Intel due to low wages and form their own company.
 At first they planned to be involved in the systems business, but as their departure became public via Electronic News due to Intel's popularity, Exxon reached out and convinced them to keep their dedication in microprocessors.

 Work at Zilog

 In 1974, Ralph and Faggin founded Zilog, Inc., the first company dedicated to microprocessor production for the personal computer.
 Together with Faggin, they decide to develop a better competitor to Intel 8080.
 Exxon became interested in this and decided to invest in the newly founded company.
 Thanks to the funds from Exxon, Zilog developed the Z80 and achieved enormous commercial success.

+At Zilog, Ralph also developed several I/O chips like he had done at Intel such as Z80-SIO (Serial I/O), Z80-PIO (Parallel I/O) and Z80-CTC (Counter/Timer Circuit).

 Due to the success of Z80, Exxon invested more in Zilog but as a result demanded more from the company.
 Ungermann got dissatisfied with the pressure and clashed with the Exxon management.
 As a result, he was asked to leave at the end of 1978.